 Don’t: Let Your Version Go Out of Date

 New versions of fax software like RightFax are always in development.
-RightFax 16.2 was just released, which means that version 10.6 will become obsolete over time (OpenText will continue ongoing maintenance for version 10.6 until November, 2018).
+RightFax 16.6 was released.
 Make sure that you keep up with the latest versions to avoid issues and get the latest features.

 Do: Ensure Your Fax Server is Always Operational